 And… being professionally checked for dental health, function and aesthetics by a competent, caring, concerned dental practitioner, usually twice a year.
 He or she needs to catch the problems early when they are small … before they develop into something more major, more destructive and more time consuming and expensive to rectify.

 If you have total confidence in your dentist and you go every six months, year in year out and most visits consist of comprehensive visual examinations, x-rays about every 1 ½ to 2 years, thorough scaling and cleanings with re-motivating and retraining you in really effective home hygiene techniques and, yes … perhaps the odd bit of ‘repair’ or replacement, you are likely to keep those teeth for a very, very long time!

-The photographs show two current patients of this practice of our youngest and our oldest; separated by eighty years!
+The before and after photographs show two current patients of this practice of our youngest and our oldest; separated by eighty years!

 That is the potential of today’s reality.